scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 A `policy` is verified if ALL required `modules` imcluded in it are evaluated and verified.
 A `module` is verified if ANY `evidence` is found that complies with the `module` configuration and setting.

 ### Usage
-Policies are configured as part of Valint configuration file, under the `policies` section
+Policies are configured as part of Valint configuration file, under the `policies` section:

 ```yaml
 attest: